romainmenke/simple-guetzli/README.md

 - cancel at any time, finished compressions will not need to be redone.
 - manage max threads.
 - max memory is divided by number of Guetzli instances (so 1000mb ram with 4 threads will give 250mb ram for each)
+- dontgrow flag deletes image files that got bigger because Geutzli failed to shrink them.
+- copy flag to keep your input and output dirs in sync despite Guetzli errors or files that grew.

 ---